lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 The instructions are walking through the deployment of the contract to Ropsten via [Infura](https://infura.io/).
 1. Create an `.env` file inside `blockchain-developer-bootcamp-final-project`.
 2. Copy the contents of `.env.sample` to `.env`
 3. Pick an address that is going to deploy the contract (and make sure that address has funds) and fill out its mnemonic in the `MNEMONIC` variable in the .env file.
+[Here](https://faucet.ropsten.be/) is a link to a Ropsten faucet.
 4. Create an Infura account - follow [these](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) directions up to and including Step 2.
 Then under endpoints you will see a URL of the format `https://<network>.infura.io/v3/YOUR-PROJECT-ID`.
 Select ROSTEN in the "Endpoints" dropdown if you are following along this example.
 Copy tha URL in the `INFURA_URL`variable.
 5. In `blockchain-developer-bootcamp-final-project/truffle-config.js` uncomment lines 2 - 7 and 19-25.
 In this patricular case we will be deploying the contract to Ropsten, but it is fairly straightforward to deploy the contract to other Testnets or Mainnet.
 6. Run `truffle migrate --network ropsten`